Oriental Landscapes is organized by Music and Beyond Foundation (based in The Hague).

 Richard Dumbrill (United Kingdom) – Treasurer of the Music and Beyond Foundation.
 Leading expert in archaeomusicology of the ancient Near and Middle-East.
 His publications include “The Archaeomusicology of the Ancient Near East” and “The Idiophones of the Ancient Near East” in the collections of the British Museum; “The Silver Lyre of Ur”, with Myriam Marcetteau and “The Elamite Harps”, with Margaux Bousquet; a translation of Al-Farabi’s works on music and a catalogue of the cylinder seals with musical scenes in the collections of the British Museum.
 Richard Dumbrill is the founder of ICONEA, (International Conference of Near Eastern Archaeomusicology, now hosted at the Faculty of Oriental Studies, University of Oxford) with conferences held at the British Museum and at the Sorbonne University Paris.
 Richard Dumbrill is a consultant/advisor for the Babylon Festival in Iraq.

 Priyatej Kotipalli (M.B.A) – secretary of Music and Beyond Foundation.
 Scholar at Erasmus University, Rotterdam, The Netherlands.
 His primary research is in the subject of the economics of intangible cultural heritage with a special focus on traditional knowledge and skills.
-He is also interested in the development of cultural economics in south Asia and the United States and is actively engaged in developing courses and content at the National institute of Design at Ahmadabad (India), Art think south Asia fellowship program (India) and at the M.A.M program at Carnegie Mellon University (U.S.A).
+He is also interested in the development of cultural economics in South Asia and the United States and is actively engaged in developing courses and content at the National institute of Design at Ahmadabad (India), Art think south Asia fellowship program (India) and at the M.A.M program at Carnegie Mellon University (U.S.A).
 He had previously worked as a short-term consultant at the world bank and is currently on the national scientific committee of intangible cultural heritage of ICOMOS (India).
-He also serves on the board of cultural organisations in the Netherlands and Italy and is currently engaged as a sectary of a research think tank, the centre for new perspectives at New Delhi (India).
+He also serves on the board of cultural organizations in the Netherlands and Italy and is currently engaged as a sectary of a research think tank, the center for new perspectives at New Delhi (India).

 Artistic director of Oriental Landscapes, artistic Director and General Manager at Music and Beyond Foundation